How to receive the Holy Eucharist Worthily

 Time of Great Darkness

-Today, we live in the time of great darkness; most don’t know The Way…therefore, follow the saints, who truly seek to live The Word, not the lukewarm.
+Today, we live in the time of great darkness; most don’t know The Way…therefore, follow the saints, who truly sought to live The Word, not the lukewarm or we will remain lost.

 “Now the Spirit explicitly says that in the last times some will turn away from the [true] faith by paying attention to deceitful spirits and demonic instructions” (1 Timothy 4:1)

-Woe to the poor ministers of the Body and Blood of Christ, who don’t live and preach these truths and still live complacent with sin and for the passions of the world…if they don’t repent and change their eternal punishment will be much greater than the sheep they led to their doom.
+Woe to the poor ministers of the Body and Blood of Christ, who don’t live and preach these truths and still live complacent with sin and seek out the pleasures of the world to make them happy (love their idols)…if they don’t repent and change their eternal punishment will be much greater than the sheep they led to their doom.
 As Jesus says, such ministers approach the altar and pierce His Body of Perfect Love.
 Horrible!

 “They pierce me with a sharp blade that penetrates the intestines whenever the priest goes to the altar with the knowledge that he has sinned and repented, but yet is firmly resolved to sin again…their will is to continue in sin until the end…I do not see anyone worse than these priests, for they are in the same sin that made Lucifer fall from Heaven.”